PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

     * Any mac that has this activated for the first time will initiate the permission request for access to the microphone.
 Once accepted, the voice conversation will begin.
     * Note that this option is unavailable in unattended sessions as they do not support voice chat.
 However, prompted sessions still support this.
 * Start Remote Accessibility: This option appears when no screen reader is running on the remote computer.
 This will enable speech on your end, but the client will not need to worry about hearing speech.
-    * This feature is not yet implemented for Mac targets.
 * Reboot and Reconnect: Allows you to reboot the computer and automatically reconnect the session.
     * This feature is not yet implemented for Mac targets.
 * Send Control+Alt+Delete: Sends this keystroke to the remote machine.